Best Decking Options for Poolside Areas

 All wood is not created equal when it comes to deck material for pool decking.
 Species matter.
 A lot.
 You want something that can withstand moisture without rotting or warping.

-High-quality wood types such as Accoya are made to be resistant against water, using a non-toxic, ecologically friendly treatment process that ensures the durability of your doors.
+High-quality wood types, such as Accoya, are made to be resistant to water using a non-toxic, ecologically friendly treatment process that ensures their durability.

 Treatment and sealing will be part of your life with timber.
 Some require annual maintenance, while you may be able to wait longer with others.
 But you can’t simply set it and forget it; that’s a surefire way to disaster.